Brennall/HFH-SRD/Chapter07.md

 Duration:     see below

 Wish is the mightiest spell that can be cast.
 By simply speaking aloud, the caster can alter reality.
 This spell can accomplish any the effects of any other spell, or create comparable effects.
 Events can be reversed; the dead can be brought back to life; or an entire army might be healed of damage.
 An entire group could be teleported to any location with no chance of error.
-Unique powers or ability bonuses may be wished for at the Judge’s discretion, and these might be permanent or temporary depending on the scope of the request.
+Unique powers or ability bonuses may be wished for at the Judge's discretion, and these might be permanent or temporary depending on the scope of the request.
 Although another character may be wished dead, such an act disrupts balance and the wish may be fulfilled in a way that the character wished dead is unaffected.
 For instance, if a character is wished dead, the caster may be transported through time to a point where the victim has already died of natural causes.
 Wishes will be fulfilled according to the letter of the request, and the Judge can exercise some regulation of wishes based on this strict enforcement.
 Ultimately, the Judge will have to decide the limits of a wish spell.

 ### Constructs